 Making Caesar Salad Dressing

-- Add the egg yolk, dijon mustard, lemon juice, Worchestershire sauce, Anchovy filets, garlic, and ⅓ cup of vegetable oil to a container that is approximately the width of the head of your immersion blender.1 large egg yolk, 2 tablespoons lemon juice, 5 to 6 anchovy fillets, garlic, 1 teaspoon dijon mustard, 1 teaspoon Worchestershire sauce, 2 tablespoons parmigiano reggiano, ⅓ cup vegetable oil
+- Add the egg yolk, dijon mustard, lemon juice, Worchestershire sauce, Anchovy filets, garlic, and ⅓ cup of vegetable oil to a container that is approximately the width of the head of your immersion blender.1 large egg yolk, 2 tablespoons lemon juice, 5 to 6 anchovy fillets, garlic, 1 teaspoon dijon mustard, 1 teaspoon Worcestershire sauce, 2 tablespoons parmigiano-reggiano cheese, ⅓ cup vegetable oil

 - Emulsify the dressing with the immersion blender and then add it to a large bowl.
 Finish the dressing by whisking in a few tablespoons of olive oil and some fresh cracked black pepper.2 tablespoons olive oil, ¼ teaspoon black pepper

 - Tear large leaves into pieces.
 And leave the smaller leaves whole.
 You should need a knife to eat a Caesar salad, so keep the pieces of lettuce generously sized.
 You want to be able to cut them into two or three bites when eating the salad.

 - Add the lettuce to the large bowl containing the salad dressing.
 Use tongs to gently toss the lettuce and the dressing.

 - Plate the salad on individual plates or one large platter.
 Top with shaved parmigianno reggiano and croutons, if desired.